 Washington Mystics vs. Seattle Storm: Betting Trends, Record ATS, Home/Road Splits

-Elena Delle Donne and the Washington Mystics (3-3) play the Seattle Storm (1-4) at Climate Pledge Arena in Seattle, Washington on Friday, June 9 at 10:00 PM ET.
+The Seattle Storm (1-5) head into a home matchup with Natasha Cloud and the Washington Mystics (4-3) at Climate Pledge Arena on Sunday, starting at 3:00 PM ET.

-Washington suffered defeat by a final score of 80-78 in its last game against Minnesota.
-Leading the way on offense for the Mystics was Ariel Atkins, who finished with 14 points and two steals.
-Natasha Cloud posted 14 points, nine assists and two steals.
-With Jewell Loyd leading the team with 25 points and eight rebounds, Seattle ended up winning against Los Angeles 66-63 in their last game.

 Check out the latest odds on this matchup and place your bets with BetMGM Sportsbook.
 New to BetMGM?
 Use our link and promo code GNPLAY for a bonus offer for first-time players!